RadiusNetworks/omniauth-radius-rails/README.md

 ### 5. Configure App Controller

-Include the mix-in in your Applicaiton Controller:
+Include the mix-in in your Application Controller:

 ```
 include Kracken::Controllers::Authenticatable